 Group camping: North A (40 people) $80; North B (100 people) $90; South (160 people) $100; and Equestrian (60 people) $60.

-Wireless internet access is available free to registered campers.
+Wireless internet is available in the main Codorniz Campground to registered campers.

-Reservations for the above camping are available through Reserve America at 1-877-444-6777 or on the web at WWW.RECREATION.GOV.
+Reservations for the above camping are available through Reserve America at 1-877-444-6777 or on the web at recreation.gov.

 The Chowchilla area provides for a variety of recreation activities.
-Included are: picnicking, fishing, swimming, hiking, volleyball, horseshoe pits, and an aqua-toy.
+Included are: picnicking, fishing, swimming, hiking, kids playground, volleyball, horseshoe pits, and an aqua-toy.
 Restrooms are available.
-The Monument Ridge area has a disc golf course, a softball diamond, picnic tables and portable restrooms.
+The Monument Ridge area has a disc golf course, a softball diamond, picnic tables and vaulted waterless toilets.

 Boating is permitted year round.
 The body of the lake provides plenty of space for water-skiing, sailing, and pleasure boating.
 Launch ramps with courtesy docks are located in the Chowchilla and Codorniz recreation areas.
-Certain parts of the lake have speed and closure restrictions.
-The Chowchilla River north of the lake is closed to all water recreation.
+Certain parts of the lake have No Wake restrictions.

 Equestrians, hikers, and mountain bikers may enjoy the trails at Eastman Lake.
-For current trail information, contact the park office.
+For current trail information, contact the project office.